Hallockville Museum Farm

 TICKS

-Ticks are found across Long Island, including at Hallockville.
-The Museum Farm is organic and does not spray for ticks or other insects.
-It is strongly advised that a tick repellent be applied to campers prior to arrival.
+Ticks are found all across Long Island including at Hallockville.
+The museum farm does not spray for ticks or other insects and so it is advised that a tick repellent be applied to campers prior to arrival.
 Although camp staff will check children for ticks, we advise you to check your children for ticks every single evening after camp.

 PERSONAL ITEMS